tduva/LiveSplit-ASL/AlanWake-README.md

 # Alan Wake Autosplitter & Load Remover

-This is still kind of new and experimental.
-If it doesn't work for you, feel free to open an Issue.
 This has been tested with the current Steam version.
+Let me know if you have any issues or questions, for example by opening an Issue or asking in the [Alan Wake Speedrunning Forum](https://www.speedrun.com/aw/forum).

 ## Installation